gvigroux/hon/README.md

 # hOn
 Home Assistant component supporting hOn cloud.
+2023/03/23 - I've decided to upgrade the main branch from the 'Full-Rework' branch.
+The old code is inside the legacy branch.
+This move is mandatory to be able maange all devices (even unknown).
+I hope that all the peoples that added their devices will test and upgrade this branch.
+Thanks :)

 ## pre-requisite
 Your appliances must be controlled by the hOn mobile application